-Rapidly proliferating cells require increased levels of adenosine triphosphate (ATP) and pyrimidines for growth and replication.
+Pyrimidines are nucleotides and are essential building blocks for the production of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) in mammalian cells.
+Rapidly proliferating cells, such as immune cells in response to disease, require increased levels of adenosine triphosphate (ATP) and pyrimidines for growth and replication.
 Farudodstat is an inhibitor of DHODH, which is the enzyme controlling the conversion of dihydroorotate (DHO) to orotate, the rate limiting step in the de novo synthesis of uridine monophosphate (UMP) which is a pyrimidine precursor.
-Pyrimidines are nucleotides and are essential building blocks for the production of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) in mammalian cells.
+Inhibition of DHODH therefore restricts the pyrimidine pool available to rapidly proliferating cells.
 DHODH is located in the mitochondria and during manufacture of nucleotides it also contributes to the production of ATP.
 Inhibition of DHODH depletes the intracellular pool of pyrimidines and contributes to lower levels of ATP, which inhibits the cell's ability to replicate.
 Importantly, normally functioning, non-proliferating cells can utilize salvage pathways to obtain ATP and pyrimidines, so the effects of DHODH inhibition are expected to selectively affect only the types of rapidly proliferating cells implicated in disease.
+The metabolic stress induced in response to DHODH inhibition leads to the reduction of pro-inflammatory cytokine secretion, including interferon gamma (IFNγ), and to increased apoptosis, and these mechanisms are implicated in a number of autoimmune diseases, including AA, which have shared genetics and immune pathways.
 This broad mechanism may have utility in several distinct therapeutic areas.
 In T-cell mediated inflammatory autoimmune diseases such as rheumatoid arthritis and multiple sclerosis, inhibition of DHODH to arrest the proliferation of autoreactive lymphocytes is a well-established treatment strategy.